-Boxes and Arrows is devoted to the practice, innovation, and discussion of design; including graphic design, interaction design, information architecture and the design of business.
-Since 2001
+Boxes and Arrows is devoted to the practice, innovation, and discussion of design—including graphic design, interaction design, information architecture, and the design of business.

-If you’re interested in improving the way information architecture is done, if you find yourself sparking provocative conversation on interaction design topics in your spare time, and if you go out of your way to help everyone in your office think differently about everything from the design process to software, we want to work with you.
+If you’re interested in improving the way information architecture and user experience design is done, if you find yourself sparking provocative conversation on interaction design topics in your spare time, and if you go out of your way to help everyone in your office think differently about everything from the design process to software, we want to work with you.

 If you’re an author…

-.
-All content should be original, which means that if it appeared on your blog first, we can’t publish it.
+All content should be original to Boxes and Arrows, which means that if it appeared on your blog first, we won’t publish it.

 How to submit a story